Four

 the difference in cost between a thousand items you give freely

-to people passing by your booth and the cost of an item given
+to people passing by your booth and the cost of an item given to

-to your top one hundred prospects.
+your top one hundred prospects.

-By
+By focusing

-remove the risk of overspending on your giveaway budget.
+of overspending on your giveaway budget.

 Make